assoc-path-informatics/interop/content/pages/about.md

 - Source code for this site is hosted on [GitHub](https://github.com/assoc-path-informatics/interop/tree/main/content).
 - See the repository for details, but in a nutshell: each page corresponds to a Markdown file in the [content](https://github.com/assoc-path-informatics/interop/tree/main/content) directory of the repository.
 The site is rebuilt using a GitHub action each time a change is pushed to the ``main`` branch.
 - Those who are comfortable with git are encouraged to submit pull requests from a fork of this repository.
 - Others: your input is welcome!
-If possible, please use [GitHub Issues](https://github.com/assoc-path-informatics/interop/issues) to submit comments, corrections, and additions (requires a free GitHub account).
+If possible, please use [GitHub Issues](https://github.com/assoc-path-informatics/interop/issues) to submit ideas, comments, corrections, and additions (requires a free GitHub account).
+We will also use GitHub issues to discuss topics and develop content.
 Otherwise please email one of the authors listed on the site or the API mailing list.
 - Regular contributors can be granted access to make changes to the repository directory.

 # style guide